Life's "Little" Temptations (Part 3. The Pride Of Life)

 "Because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened."
 (Romans 1:21)

-Have you labeled yourself proud?
-Have you said to others, "I come from a proud people" or "a proud family" or "pride is in my heritage?"
+Have you labeled yourself to be a proud person?
+Have you said to others, "I come from a proud people" or "a proud family" or "my heritage is full of proud people?"
 I'm sorry to tell you that any connection to pride is sin.
 Anyone that says to you that pride is a good thing, speaks out of ignorance or is lying to you.
 The devil knows pride comes before a fall and continues to have the world speak of pride as something precious to hold onto.
 Let me ask you; Have you ever been hurt by someone's pride?
 Has your pride ever hurt you?
 Have you made decisions you knew were wrong and just blamed your "foolish pride?"
 If you have you have tasted of the sin that so easily besets the world, and found it bitter, perhaps you have longed to be free of your destructive pride?
 If you have felt that way, you can be free but only by God's power.

 Jesus can heal you of pride and put wisdom, discretion, kindness, humility in its place.
 He longs to be a balm to your soul.
 All you have to do is cry out to Him and tell Him your need of Him to be your Savior.
-You can pray this prayer with me believing:
+Pray this prayer with me believing:

 LORD Jesus, I know I am a sinner.
 I know I have been proud and it has hurt others and myself.
 I want to know the love of God.
 Please forgive my sin and come into my life.
 I believe you died for me and rose from the grave three days later.
 I cry out to you and trust you to save me and I promise to follow You all the days of my life.
 Thank you for saving me, in Jesus' name.
 Amen.